The Voluntary Butler Scheme

-The Voluntary Butler Scheme is the stage name for one-man band Rob Jones, based in Stourbridge near Birmingham.
-Jones records and produces the majority of his material by himself in the home studio in his bedroom.
-The VBS (Voluntary Butler Scheme) uses the technique of live looping at gigs, playing in parts on various instruments such as guitar, guitar synthesizer, drums, kazoo and ukulele.
+The Voluntary Butler Scheme (VBS) is the stage name for one-man band Rob Jones, based in Stourbridge near Birmingham.
+Jones records and produces the majority of his material by himself in a home studio in his bedroom.
+The VBS uses the technique of live looping at gigs, playing in parts on various instruments, such as a guitar, a guitar synthesizer, drums, a kazoo and a ukulele.

-The debut album At Breakfast, Dinner, Tea was released on 7 September 2009 on Split Records.
-Singles from the album have been championed by the NME, BBC Radio 1, BBC Radio 2, BBC Radio 6, and XFM, and The VBS has played sessions for Huw Stephens, Marc Riley, Dermot O'Leary and Jon Kennedy.
+The debut album, At Breakfast, Dinner, Tea, was released on 7 September 2009 on Split Records.
+Singles from the album have been championed by the NME, BBC Radio 1, BBC Radio 2, BBC Radio 6 and XFM.
+The VBS has played sessions for Huw Stephens, Marc Riley, Dermot O'Leary and Jon Kennedy.
 Declared "one to watch" in publications as diverse as Q and The Sun, and Suggs declared himself a fan, stating in an interview that "they are a very good band".

 Biography

 The Voluntary Butler Scheme came about in 2008, when a chance spotting on MySpace led to Rob Jones being asked to play a gig in Birmingham.
 He went ahead, playing six songs to a crowd of about 12, and subsequently decided that he no longer wanted to play with bands and that The VBS was the path he wished to follow.

 Since 2008, The Voluntary Butler Scheme has toured with Duke Special, Joe Lean & the Jing Jang Jong, Brakes, Jason Lytle (Grandaddy) & Adam Green.

 In July 2008 The Voluntary Butler Scheme did a session on the Dermot O'Leary's BBC Radio 2 show - performing "Trading Things In" and a cover of "Build Me Up Buttercup".